sandeepkumaar/object-validator/readme.md

 obj = validate({age: 24}, schema);
 ```

-schema key validation pipelines are simple standalone functions. **no depedency** with the package which makes it lean
+schema key validation pipelines are simple standalone functions. **no dependency** with the package which makes it lean
 and allows you to extend other validation libraries with custom errors.

 ## Schema pipeline opts - {errCb, opt}